tile38/tile38.github.io/docs/commands/intersects.md

 **CLIP** - CLIP tells the server to clip intersecting objects by the bounding box area of the search.
 It can only be used with these area formats: BOUNDS, TILE, QUADKEY, HASH.

 **LIMIT** - LIMIT can be used to limit the number of objects returned for a single search request.
+If not provide, the default is 100.

 <a name="output-formats"></a>